 The $16 LighterBro is a very popular little multi-tool-like lighter attachment that features a knife, scissors, tiny screwdriver, bottle opener, and keyring.
 It’s made of sturdy stainless, and adds a bit of functionality and durability to your BIC without adding much bulk.

 The one thing the LighterBro is missing is a clip, but there’s a $7 add-on LighterBro clip attachment that lets you easily secure it in a pocket on a belt.
 Many LighterBro users consider the clip a must-have add-on.

 Best refillable lighter for preppers

 Your stash of BICs will eventually run out in a long-term grid-down scenario.
 Refillable lighters make sense, provided they can use a wide range of fuels you may scavenge and can hold that fuel for a long time without leaking.
-The best refillable lighter is the $20 Maratac Anodized Peanut.
+The best refillable lighter is the $35 Anodized Aluminum Maratac Peanut.

 The compact, lightweight Peanut has all of the survival advantages of the classic Zippo without the downsides:

-- The Peanut doesn’t leak fuel nearly as fast a Zippo
+- The Peanut doesn’t leak fuel nearly as fast as a Zippo

 - Its all-metal construction is far more durable than the BIC, and it’s also sturdier than most specially designed “survival” lighters.

 - It takes Zippo-branded replacement wicks, flints, and wheels, so you can stock up on these long-lasting, easy-to-find items to keep the lighter going indefinitely

 - As is the case with the Zippo, the Peanut can take BIC flints, so used disposable lighters become a source of parts